ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/dashboard/scheduler-dashboard.md

 *Ikasan Enterprise Scheduler Agents*

-Double clicking any of the agents will open the agent dialog.
+Double-clicking any of the agents will open the agent dialog.
 From here the management console can be accessed by clicking on the agent link on the dialog.
-It is asle possible to access the logs associated with the agent by clicking on the `Download Log File` button.
+It is also possible to access the logs associated with the agent by clicking on the `Download Log File` button.

 ![img.png](../../images/scheduler-dashboard-view-agent-details.png)